This post was deleted.

 fatmangoth

-about 2 years agoyandere?
+over 2 years agoyandere?

 I strip all metadata from my posts, except in some rare cases, which so far I haven't found, because there's sometimes too much of metadata.
 And for archival purposes it is better to keep it.